-- 68 Individual Start Rules - Individual Start chute is a specified stretch of the trail from the starting line, minimum 30 meters (98 ft) length and 4 meters (13 ft) width. - The competitor and the dog(s) shall wait behind the starting line until the start signal has been given. - The starting interval between the participants shall be 30 seconds or 1 minute. - 68.4 If the team starts before the start signal is given, it will be called back for a proper start.
-This start will be allowed as soon as possible, but cannot take place within 10 seconds before, or within 10 seconds after another team's scheduled start. - If the team is late to the start, it will be allowed to start whenever it is ready, except for ten seconds before or after another starting team. - In both cases, the time shall be kept as if the team had started on time, but the starter shall make a note of the real starting time. - 69 Mass start: - 69.1 See General rules §14.2 for Mass Start general rules with the following additional rule: - 69.2 The competitors must lead their dogs by the shackle or harness along the starting track and must keep skis and poles parallel. - 69.3 If a competitor does not hold his/her dog as instructed in §69.2 he/she shall get a warning.
-If, in this situation, another competitor had to stop or was delayed, the offender should be penalized with 15 sec. or disqualified. - 70 Pursuit start - 70.1 In the first heat of the pursuit competition, the starting procedure is in accordance with race rule $\S68$ above. - 70.2 The competitor and the dog(s) shall wait behind the starting line until the start signal has been given. - 70.3 See General rules §14.3 for Pursuit start general rules.
+- 68 Individual Start Rules - Individual Start chute is a specified stretch of the trail from the starting line, minimum 30 meters (98 ft) length and 4 meters (13 ft) width. - The competitor and the dog(s) shall wait behind the starting line until the start signal has been given. - The starting interval between the participants shall be 30 seconds or 1 minute. - 68.4 Unintentional early starts will be treated the same as all other categories.
+Refer to RR §15.5. - If the team is late to the start, it will be allowed to start whenever it is ready, except for ten seconds before or after another starting team. - 69 Mass start: - 69.1 See General rules §14.2 for Mass Start general rules with the following additional rule: - 69.2 The competitors must lead their dogs by the shackle or harness along the starting track and must keep skis and poles parallel. - 69.3 If a competitor does not hold his/her dog as instructed in §69.2 he/she shall get a warning.
+If, in this situation, another competitor had to stop or was delayed, the offender should be penalized with 15 sec. or disqualified. - 70 Pursuit start - 70.1 In the first heat of the pursuit competition, the starting procedure is in accordance with race rule $\S 68$ above. - 70.2 The competitor and the dog(s) shall wait behind the starting line until the start signal has been given. - 70.3 See General rules §14.3 for Pursuit start general rules.